-Next to the features a developer tool comes with, it’s important how easy we can add such a component to our apps.
+Next to the features, a developer tool comes with, it’s important to consider how easily we can add such a component to our apps.
 Froala Editor is a rich text editor made by devs for devs.

-It has always been important for us to be close to developers in the development process and provide the right documentation and guides for easing the integration in any app stack.
-It doesn’t matter if you’re using Angular, React or Vue.JS, starting to use the Froala WYSIWYG Editor is a matter of minutes as it has step by step guides for getting started.
+It has always been important for us to be close to developers in the development process and provide the right documentation and guides for ease of integration in any app stack.
+It doesn’t matter if you’re using Angular, because there are step-by-step guides and documentation guides for getting started using Froala’s HTML Code Editor when you start writing lines of code with Ext JS.

-Today, we’re happy to announce that ExtJS is the next integration that we make available.
+Today, we’re happy to announce that ExtJS is the next integration that we’re making available.
 Along with this awesome news, we also have a nice discount deal for you. 🙂

 Few words about ExtJS